Doug Smith's Inspiring journey

 The Impact, and Managing of Emotional trauma

-As a child and teenager, Doug was emotionally and physically groomed to become the first hockey player from the ODHA (Ottawa District Hockey Association) to make it to the NHL.
+As a child and during his teenage years, Doug was emotionally and physically groomed to become the first hockey player from the ODHA (Ottawa District Hockey Association) to make it to the NHL.

-Record Book – Rookie Year – Miracle on Manchester Game – The Biggest Comeback in NHL History against Wayne Gretzky and the Edmonton Oilers.
+Record Book – Rookie Year – Miracle on Manchester Game – The Biggest comeback in NHL Playoff History.
+After being down 5-0 after 2 periods against Wayne Gretzky and the Edmonton Oilers.
+Smith, at just 18, and the LA Kings came back to win 6-5 in overtime.

 In professional hockey game #607, at age 29, Doug went full speed, headfirst into the end boards & shattering the 5th and 6th cervical vertebrae in his neck.
 He would later wake up in ICU, a quadriplegic.
 No arms, no legs, no bladder, no bowels.
-System 4.3.8. is the method Doug used to recover and continuously improve his mental and physical performance.
-After 13 years, Doug eventually learned to skate again and play with The Ottawa Senator’s Alumni.
+“For the first time in my life I was left with nothing but my thoughts”.

 Doug Smith Performance Brand